Prepare For Panic!

-Wherever you decide to chase your dreams overseas, even if it’s somewhere as seemingly familiar as Ireland, you’re going to discover that the people living there aren’t like you either, in ways that won’t be apparent at first.
+Wherever you decide to chase your dreams overseas, even if it’s somewhere as seemingly familiar as Ireland, you’re going to discover that the people living there aren’t like you either… in ways that won’t be apparent at first.
 You’re going to find that life is more difficult than it was wherever you came from.
 It will be more complicated and less predictable.

 My husband and I arrived as full-time residents in Waterford, Ireland, in November.
 By February, I was sad.
 I felt indescribably sad for no reason I could identify.
 We were comfortable in our rental cottage on the river.
 We were making friends and settling in.

 Then we took a trip to Nicaragua.
 After a few days on that country’s sunny southern Pacific coast, my sadness disappeared.
 What was going on?

 It was the Irish winter.
 Though I’d traveled in Ireland for years, I’d never lived through an Irish winter.
 Some days the sun rises after 9 a.m. and sets before 4 p.m. in the afternoon.
-In between those hours, it’s typically gray, drizzling, overcast and damp.
+In between those hours, it’s typically gray, drizzling, overcast, and damp.

 Or consider spending only part of the year in the country.
 Ireland is a place that makes good sense as a part-time retirement haven.
 You could retire to Ireland each summer, then spend your winters someplace bright and sunny.

 A few years ago, I mentioned the phenomenon to a friend preparing to move overseas for the first time, suggesting that he shouldn’t worry about the panic stage he’d eventually experience because it would pass.

 It can be hard to imagine during the excitement of the pre-move phase that after maybe only a month or two in your new home, you might find yourself questioning the move altogether.
 My friend insisted that it wouldn’t happen to him.

 “But, I have to tell you,” he continued, “it happened to me.
 It was maybe a year into my move to Ecuador.
 I realized that I was feeling out of my element and uncertain in a fundamental way, unsure of myself and my new situation.
 I was experiencing a feeling that, I had to admit, could best be described as panic.”

 He responded, “I remembered what you’d recommended.
 I waited it out.
-I realized that I was feeling overwhelmed by the frustrations of living in the third world.
+I realized that I was feeling overwhelmed by the frustrations of living in the Third World.
 I reminded myself why I’d wanted to make the move in the first place and of all the things about Ecuador that I love.
 There are many.
 After a little while, the panic passed.”

 Your panic phase in your new home could be a result of the weather and the seasons, as it was for us in Ireland.
 It could be a reaction to the trials and frustrating tribulations of life in a developing country, as it was for my friend.
 It could be homesickness, which you should be prepared for.
 You’re going to experience it from time to time.

 Living high in the mountains in Panama may provide glorious views and a gentle, spring-like climate, but you won’t be near a real city or an international airport.
 You’ll be living a country life among neighbors who, in this part of Panama, speak only Spanish.
 Sometimes the remoteness will overwhelm you.

-Ecuador offers an extremely affordable cost of living, but it is also a third world country.
-Retirement in the third world isn’t for everyone.
+Ecuador offers an extremely affordable cost of living, but it is also a Third World country.
+Retirement in the Third World isn’t for everyone.

-Although it was our third international move and our third country of residence since we left the United States, my husband and I experienced the panic stage in Panama, where we’ve struggled adjusting to the tropical climate and to the inconvenience factor.
+Although it was our third international move and our third country of residence since we left the United States, my husband and I experienced the panic stage in Panama, where we struggled to adjust to the tropical climate and to the inconvenience factor.